cjmet/AhMediaPlayer/README.md

 - [ ] Implement the Interfaces and Repository Pattern.
 - [ ] Add an API Project to the solution
 - [ ] Develop basic API to match basic functionality of Music Library
-- [ ] Using the Repository Pattern and scaffolding will effetively do this for us.
+- [ ] Using the Repository Pattern and scaffolding will effectively do this for us.

 <br>

 ## Project Requirements (Pick 3 or more)
 - [x] Async Task
-  * Created an async background task to scan local and remote smb drives for media files, using callbacks to deliver updates asynchronously.
+  * Created an async background task to scan local and remote SMB drives for media files, using callbacks to deliver updates asynchronously.
 - [x] List or Dictionary
   * Using multiple lists as well as the ConcurrentBag class in the background task.
 - [ ] API